ambaradan/docsmarker/init.md

 The purpose of this script is to ensure that the *rocks.nvim* plugin is properly configured and available for use in the *Neovim* environment.
 The *rocks.nvim* plugin is a Neovim plugin that provides a convenient way to manage Lua dependencies and packages, similar to how [LuaRocks](https://luarocks.org) works for standalone *Lua* projects.

-By running this script, the environment necessary for using *rocks.nvim* and associated packages is set up, and options and commands useful for managing the editor are also configured.
+By running this script, it completes the setup of the environment necessary for using *rocks.nvim*, associated packages, options, and commands useful for managing the editor.